cweeii/edgecast-token-generator/README.md

 # Edgecast Token Generator
 This is the Edgecast token generator written in javascript.
-It was ported over from ectoken_v3.c.
+It is ported over from ectoken_v3.c.

 ## Usage
 `import ecEncrypt from 'ec-encrypt'`